-- 20 individuals will be selected for the first AHEA+ISEP Academy.
+- 20 individuals will be selected for the Academy.

-- ISEP will notify selected participants soon after the deadline.
+- ISEP will notify selected participants on Monday, September 19.

 - All Academy participants are expected to join AHEA.
 Memberships are complimentary and provide access to AHEA’s InspirED™ platform.

-For those not selected for the first Academy, we do encourage you to apply in the future.
-The AHEA+ISEP Academy will be offered twice per year during the Northern Hemisphere spring and fall.
+For those not selected for the Academy, we do encourage you to apply in the future.
+The AHEA+ISEP Academy will be offered twice yearly during the Northern Hemisphere spring and fall.

 For more information on AHEA+ISEP Academy and the application process, please contact Michael Alijewicz at ISEP.